Kimulu/simple_shell/README.md

 ***PSEUDO CODE FOR SIMPLE SHELL PROJECT***

 function isInteractiveMode():
-/*
- Logic to determine if the program is running in interactive mode Return true if interactive, false if non-interactive */
+*Logic to determine if the program is running in interactive mode Return true if interactive, false if non-interactive*

 function displayPrompt():
 /*Display a prompt for the user in interactive mode*/